oouyang/fxos-certsuite/docs/interpretingresults.rst

     Device information provide by the user in the first time run the MCTS scripts and it's the basic information about the target testing device.

+    The information is stored by device profile, you can reference device profile section.

 #.  **Test Results**